-Many Android phones have the ability to use micro-SD cards.
-A micro-SD card is a smaller SD card that is used in lightweight devices like phones.
-An SD card can allow you to double or even quadruple the amount of memory on your phone.
+Many Android phones have the ability to use micro-SD cards (micro-Secure Digital Cards).
+A micro-SD card is a smaller SD card used in lightweight devices like phones.
+A micro-SD card can allow you to double or even quadruple the amount of memory on your phone.
 This expanded storage allows you save more files like songs and photos to your device, and can also help extend the life of an older phone with less internal storage.

-Many-but not all-apps can be transferred to an SD card, as can storage of pictures, music, and books.
+Many-but not all-apps can be transferred to an SD card, as can pictures, music, and books.